Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

    * `isDeleted` (boolean): .
    "
-   "authors","object array","A list of conversation users that have either messaged or perfomed a mod action.
+   "authors","object array","A list of conversation users that have either messaged or perfomed a mod action in the conversation thread.

    There is one entry in the array for every message or mod action taken, hence the array can contain duplicate objects.